augmill/baseball_prediction/notes/final_meeting.md

 Supplying reasoning for choices, what was the aim/ what can be gained from that experiment

-Make sure we have given
+Make sure we have given list of what we have each done (per requirements)

 ### Other todos